 When the pilot started shooting in early-October 1965, the car wasn’t finished and was delivered to the studio with only the primer coat applied.
 “In the first shots the car was in the black primer, which really didn’t come on so strong,” said Barris.
 “They wanted to get more of a gloss on it.
 We then airbrushed white highlights around the outside edges, but that didn’t come out as strong either.
 That’s when we went into the 3/4 inch red fluorescent glow edges to accentuate the Batface and fins.
 It made it much more dramatic.”

-On October 11, 1965, the Batmobile was completed and delivered to Fox where it made its television debut on January 12, 1966.
+On October 11, 1965, the Batmobile was completed and wore a “nitro-cellulose velvet glow bat fuzz black” (gloss black) with a “fluorescent cerise stripe.”
+It was delivered to Fox where it made its television debut on January 12, 1966.
 It was considered so valuable at the time it was insured for $125,000.

 The Batmobile was equipped with a roll bar, beacon, side warning lights and a one-of-a kind Emergency Bat-Turn lever which enabled it to turn around almost instantly at top speed.

 After the show ended, the Batmobile remained at Barris’ North Hollywood shop unless it was needed for an event or photo shoot.
-In the mid 1970’s, George Barris decided to cover the #1 car in flocking or “Bat-fuzz.”
-This velvety, fuzzy finish was used as a trendy addition to accent its features.
+In the mid 1970’s, George Barris decided to cover the #1 car in flocking or “Bat-fuzz” and it remained that way for 10 years.
+This velvety, fuzzy finish was used as a trendy addition to accent its features it’s like adding dapoxetine to tadalafil.
 It was accomplished by first spraying the car with epoxy and then spraying it with nylon fibers that were electro-statically applied.
 Nylon flocking was resistant to dirt, stains and more durable than paint.
+The car remained fuzzed until the mid-80’s.

 George Barris and his family decided to sell the car in 2013 at the Barrett-Jackson Scottsdale auction.
-With a $3 million dollar reserve, lot #5037 hit the auction block on January 19, 2013.
-After 13 minutes of bidding, the car sold for $4.2 million (plus the buyer’s premium).
-It set an auction record for a TV and movie car in 2013.
+With a $2.5 million dollar reserve, lot #5037 hit the auction block on January 19, 2013.
+After 13 minutes of bidding, the car sold for $4.2 million (plus the buyer’s premium of $420,000).
+It set an auction record for a TV and movie car.

-In June 2015 the owner put the Batmobile up for sale with a $5,000,000 price tag.
-In August of 2016, the Batmobile changed hands and privately sold for an undisclosed amount.
+In June 2015 the owner (Rick Champagne) put the Batmobile up for sale with a $5,000,000 price tag.
+In August of 2016, the Batmobile privately sold for an undisclosed amount.

 The #1 Batmobile is owned by Dave Anderson and is privately located in Virginia.